Kaffu093/KaffuJetBrainsTheme/ReadMe.md

 - Open IntelliJ IDEA.
 - Go to `File` > `Settings` > `Plugins`.
-- Search for `Cappuccino's Theme`.
+- Search for `Kaffu's Theme`.
 - Click on the `Install` button.
 - Restart IntelliJ IDEA.
 - Go to `File` > `Settings` > `Appearance & Behavior` > `Appearance`.
-- Select `Cappuccino's Theme` in the `Theme` dropdown.
+- Select `Kaffu's Theme` in the `Theme` dropdown.
 - Click on the `OK` button.
 - Restart IntelliJ IDEA.

 ### Through the .jar file 📦

-- Download the .jar file from the [releases](https://github.com/Cappuccino093/CappuccinoJetBrainsTheme/releases) section.
+- Download the .jar file from the [releases](https://github.com/Kaffu093/KaffuJetBrainsTheme/releases) section.
 - Open IntelliJ IDEA.
 - Go to `File` > `Settings` > `Plugins`.